 Care | Puppies

-Your puppy has been feeding on Natural Dog Food Company Chicken & Brown Rice.
-Your puppy is used to food four times a day at around 0800, 1230, 1700 and 2200.
+Your puppy has been having Akela Original Small Paws Dog Food, Your puppy is used to food four times a day at around 0800, 1230, 1700 and 2200.
 You need to soak the food and allow it to soften before serving.
 Gradually soak less and less, serving dry from 12 weeks of age.
 At 16 weeks reduce feeding frequency to 3 meals a day and at 6 months reduce feeding frequency to 2 meals a day.
 The total daily quantity to feed increases as follows:

 |7 weeks||205g per day|